Dr Charlotte Illsley

 Peninsula Dental School (Faculty of Health)

 Charlotte is employed at the University of Plymouth as a lecturer in Integrated Dental Science.
 Teaching Bachelor of Dental Surgery (BDS) and Dental Therapy & Hygiene (BDTH) years 1 and 2, Charlotte focuses on the physiology and molecular biology that underpins dentistry.
+Charlotte is the Professional Development module co-lead and the schools Student Feedback co-lead.

 Originally graduating with a BSc (Hons) in Biological Sciences, Charlotte started her PhD in Dr Bing Hu's research group in 2017 and has been investigating various proteins involved in cell fate and differentiation in healthy human skin and cancer.
 Charlotte's research currently focuses on the mechanisms involved in epidermal stratification and differentiation and investigating how these might be involved in the initiation and progression of skin cancer, while exploring how some of these proteins could be manipulated to form novel cancer therapies.
 Alongside this, Charlotte is currently exploring some of the mechanisms involved in the metastasis of oral cancers.